koirpraw/kids-story-generator/README.md

-# Children Story Generator with Google Generative AI and Google-adk
+# Children Story Generator with Gemini(Google GenAI) and Google-adk

-This project is an agentic application that generates children's stories based on user input using Google Generative AI.
-It orchestrates a workflow to generate story text, illustrations, and audio narration with SQLite database persistence.
+This project is an agentic application that generates children's stories based on user input using Gemini(Google Gen AI) and Google-adk.
+It orchestrates a workflow to generate story text, illustrations, and audio narration with SQLite database persistence.Gemini-2.5-flash-image and gemini-2.5-flash-preview-tts are used for image and audio generation.
+Gemini-2.5-flash-lite is used for text generation and refinement.The initial version is a CLI application, with plans for a web-based GUI in the future.The project features modular design, parallel asset generation, and a robust database schema to manage stories and their associated assets.

 ## Features
 - **Agentic Workflow**: Uses `google-adk` to orchestrate specialized agents.